scientific-python/repo-review/docs/checks.md

     return general | pyproject
 ```

-You tell repo review to use this function via an entry-point:
+You tell repo-review to use this function via an entry-point:

 ```toml
 [project.entry-points."repo_review.checks"]